Euro Summer Sale Summer Sale 20% OFF France & UK 20% OFF France & UK Send-OFF

 When applying for a visa to live and work in the UK you are required to enroll in the UK’s national healthcare program.
 Essentially, this means you will be covered for healthcare costs the same way as UK residents.
 This is very similar to Canada’s healthcare program.
 The benefit is that you will not need to purchase travel insurance.

 One downfall, however, is that you need to pay the full healthcare fee upfront – there is no option for monthly payments.
-In addition, you have to pay for the entire duration of your visa even if you don’t stay in the UK for the entire length of your visa.
+In addition, you must pay for the entire duration of your visa even if you do not stay in the UK for the entire length of your visa.

-The UK healthcare fee is currently £624 per year.
-However, with the UK working holiday visa or student visa you receive a discounted rate of £470 per year – or about $820 CAD depending on the exchange rate.
-Therefore, on a working holiday visa you will need to pay about $1,640 CAD for UK healthcare at the time of your visa application since this visa lasts for 2 years.
+The UK healthcare fee is currently £1035 per year.
+However, with the UK working holiday visa for Canadians or student visa you receive a discounted rate of £776 per year – or about $1410 CAD depending on the exchange rate.
+Therefore, on a working holiday visa you will need to pay about $2820 CAD for UK healthcare at the time of your visa application since this visa lasts for 2 years.

 Note: If your visa application is rejected the healthcare fee will be refunded to you.